CaseyXiaoyu/MuseoReview/README.md

 - If you encounter a `ModuleNotFoundError` for any Python or Node.js module, use the respective package managers (pip for Python, npm for Node.js) to install the missing modules.

-## Data Initialization

-# Adding Data to the Project
+## Data Initialization - Adding Data to the Project

-During the initial setup of the project, you may want to add some sample data of Museum information.
+During the initial setup of the project, you may want to add some sample data (museum information data and sample reviews).
 You can use the following `curl` command to add data to the project:

+# Adding Museum Information Data

 ```bash
 curl -X POST http://127.0.0.1:5000/museums/batch -H "Content-Type: application/json" -d '[